InnerSourceCommons/InnerSourceLearningPath/README.md

 | Post-Production           | 10 hr            | Responsible for post-production effects and editing for spoken videos. |
 | Post-Production Reviewer  | 1 hr             |                                                                        |

+This list is not an exhaustive a description of all currently open or possible tasks.
+There are many additional ways to help the learning path effort (please see *How to Get Involved* section...)

 ### Task Management
 We track our tasks and discuss their status openly using our Github projects [Kanban board].
 A card's label indicates which learning path section it belongs to (introduction, product owner, ...).
 Clicking on a label allows you to filter the cards by learning path section.